Rohit-2412/DBMS/Queries.md

 ## INTERSECT

-> Will find the common data between both the tables
+> It will find the common data between both the tables

 **Syntax :**